aecwells/file-server/README.md

 - **GET /dashboard**: Displays files grouped by collections.
 - **GET /all-files**: Displays a list of all files with their details and actions.

+## Artisan Commands

+The application includes Artisan commands for managing common tasks.
+Here are some useful commands:

+- `php artisan app:list-files`: List all uploaded files.
+- `php artisan app:delete-file {file_id}`: Delete a file.
+- `php artisan app:force-delete-file {file_id}`: Force delete a file from the server.
+- `php artisan app:remove-file-association {file_id} {collection_id}`: Remove a file association from a specific collection.
+- `php artisan app:list-grouped-files`: Display files grouped by collections.
+- `php artisan app:list-all-files`: Display a list of all files with their details and actions.

+## Development Container

+The application supports development container environments.
+To use the development container, follow these steps:

+1. Ensure you have Docker and Visual Studio Code installed.
+2. Open the project in Visual Studio Code.
+3. Press `F1` and select `Remote-Containers: Open Folder in Container...`.
+4. Select the project folder.
+5. The development container will be built and started automatically.

 ## Makefile

 The Makefile includes common tasks for managing the application.
 Here are some useful commands: